OWRC/database-manual/aAppendices/A_SQL_Outline/A_SQL_Outline.md

 A borehole location might also have a screen, i.e. that part of the well where water is collected from the surrounding geologic formation (usually an aquifer).
-This information is stored in other tables including D_INT (which includes the interval name and type), D_INT_DEPTH (containing the top and bottom depth of the screen), etc...
+This information is stored in other tables including D_INT (which includes the interval name and type), D_INT_ATTR (containing the top and bottom depth of the screen), etc...
 The information from each table is linked through the use of keys.
 For example, primary key fields are those where each row in a table can be distinguished between based upon the unique value